selendra/selendra-wiki/docs/maintain/maintain-guides-validator-payout.md

 produced blocks.
 Validators will receive 100% of these tips directly.

-Validators will receive staking rewards in the form of the native token of that chain (KSM for Kusama and SEL for Polkadot).
+Validators will receive staking rewards in the form of the native token of that chain (KSM for Kusama and SEL for Selendra).

 For simplicity, the examples below will assume all validators have the same amount of era points, and received no tips.